signalogic/SigSRF_SDK/mediaTest_readme.md

 In telecom mode, mediaMin assumes packet arrival timestamps are reliable and mostly accurate, and uses them to control packet push rate; i.e. the rate at which it calls the [pktlib](#user-content-pktlib) DSPushPackets() API.
 In addition, mediaMin reads the [Real-Time Interval](#user-content-realtimeinterval) command line option (-rN entry, where N is in msec) to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
 For example, an -r20 cmd line entry is appropriate for RTP streams with 20 msec ptime, or multiples of 20 msec (typical for a wide variety of media codecs).

 In analytics mode, mediaMin assumes packet arrival timestamps are only somewhat accurate or completely invalid, and uses the [Real-Time Interval](#user-content-realtimeinterval) to either adjust or fully control the packet push rate.
 In the latter case, the AUTO_ADJUST_PUSH_RATE flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be applied in cmd line -dN options, which will enable a queue balancing algorithm that generates decoded media streams with average rate matching the Real-Time Interval.
+As with telecom mode, analytics mode also uses the Real-Time Interval to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).

 For offline or "bulk pcap processing" purposes, mediaMin supports "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, controlled by [Real-Time Interval](#user-content-realtimeinterval) command line entry.
 The following example command lines show FTRT mode vs real-time using SDK demo pcaps: